-Strict vegan or carnivore, everyone will love these vegan recipes with pesto.
+Whether you’re a strict vegan or an avid carnivore, you’ll love these vegan recipes with pesto.

 Pesto is highly versatile and easy to make vegan.
-You can either ditch the cheese entirely or use a substitute.
+Just ditch the Parmesan or use a simple swap.
+Easy peasy.

-One of the most common alternatives to use is vegan parmesan.
+One of the most common alternatives to Parmesan cheese is, of course, vegan parmesan.
 But nutritional yeast or cashew cheese both work, too.